Tanya Berezin: Circle Repertory Company

 In 1969, Berezin co-founded the Circle Repertory Company, along with Wilson, Mason, and Thirkield.
 It began (as the Circle Theater Company) in a loft on Broadway on the Upper West Side of Manhattan.
 Thirkield, an heir to the Thomas Leeming Company (a pharmaceutical company), contributed generously to support Circle Rep until his death in July 1986.

 The theatre has helped to develop many actors, directors, and playwrights.
-While she was artistic director from 1987 to 1994, the theatre premiered plays written by Craig Lucas, Larry Kramer, Jim Leonard, Paula Vogel, Jon Robin Baitz, and others.
-As artistic director of Circle Rep Berezin produced Pulitzer Prize winning playwright Paula Vogel’s first play, The Baltimore Waltz; Vogel described that experience, and said "I would not exist if it weren't for Tanya Berezin."
+While she was artistic director from 1987-94, the theatre premiered plays written by Craig Lucas, Larry Kramer, Paula Vogel, and Jon Robin Baitz, among others.
+As artistic director of Circle Rep Berezin produced Lanford Wilson’s Redwood Curtain, and Pulitzer Prize winning playwright Paula Vogel’s first play, The Baltimore Waltz; Vogel described that experience, and said "I would not exist if it weren't for Tanya Berezin."

 Describing the role of an artistic director, she has said, “An artistic director basically does two things.
 One is giving careful attention to each project, finding the right director for the play and having some idea of casting...The other part is having the vision to know that someone might be a really exciting playwright four or five years from now and giving him or her the platform now - to invest in someone, to take chances.”
 She was devoted to Circle Rep's “Lab” — a protected artistic workshop environment, based on Caffe Cino, where playwrights, actors and directors would experiment and develop.